thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2013-02-24-the-deconstruction-a-testimonial.md

 **How did I find the Event

-** I just want to say personally I think the deconstruction.org carried out an excellent idea perfectly and I&#8217;ll be first in line to take part in the competition this time next year!
+** I just want to say personally I think the deconstruction.org carried out an excellent idea perfectly and I'll be first in line to take part in the competition this time next year!
 For me this was all about learning, it was my first time working on most elements of this projects and what more could you want really???
-I also got to chat to the presenters about what we&#8217;re doing, which was great fun (4G is for 4 Guinness in Ireland, I&#8217;ve totally stolen that joke!)
+I also got to chat to the presenters about what we're doing, which was great fun (4G is for 4 Guinness in Ireland, I've totally stolen that joke!)

 ## Martin

 **About Me

-** I&#8217;m Martin and I&#8217;m a Ph.D. student in Dublin City University (DCU).
+** I'm Martin and I'm a Ph.D. student in Dublin City University (DCU).
 My areas of interest are in energy-aware mobile device optimization, wireless multimedia streaming and embedded device electronic projects.
 Outside of the work arena, I love music and play a couple of instruments.
 In order to get more involved in hobby electronics, Greg and I set up the Bedroom Laboratory in the last couple of weeks and we were immediately hooked on the idea of competing in this event.

 <div>
   <p>